Welcome to the third installment of the Shades of Green – Disney Resort Comparison Series.

 Updated for currency: 17 January 2017

-Military members who use Disney’s Armed Forces Salute room discount receive a 40% discount off of regular Walt Disney World Deluxe Resort rates.
+Military members who use Disney’s Armed Forces Salute room discount receive up to a 40% discount off of regular Walt Disney World Deluxe Resort rates.

 Shades of Green is the military only, military owned and operated resort on Walt Disney World property.
 Shades offers great low rates based upon the member’s pay grade.